delving/delving/docs/getting-started.markdown

 	mvn clean install -Dmaven.test.skip=true

-##Prepare the europeana.properties file
+##Prepare the properties file

-Make a copy of the `europeana.properties.template` and rename it `europeana.properties`.
+Make a copy of the `launch.properties.template` and rename it `launch.properties`.
 Edit it to make it reflect your system.
 If you have Postgresql running on the same machine, then you don't have to change the database settings.
 Please do not commit this properties file to version control since it is customised for your development setup.

 **Note**, if you are running everything locally you will only have to edit the email addresses, imageMagick path and the smtp settings.

-Place europeana.properties somewhere.
+Place launch.properties somewhere.
 For launching, either

-- Start the JVM with parameter -Deuropeana.properties=/path/to/europeana.properties, or
+- Start the JVM with parameter -Dlaunch.properties=/path/to/launch.properties, or
-- Set the environment variable 'EUROPEANA_PROPERTIES' to /path/to/europeana.properties

-Here /path/to/europeana.properties can be absolute or relative.
+Here /path/to/launch.properties can be absolute or relative.

 ## Setting up your IDE ##